Skip advert

 Advertisement - Article continues below

-While the large rear spoiler is a dead giveaway of the car’s performance, the latest Civic Type R adopts a far more subtle look than the previous generation.
+That big rear spoiler might scream performance, but the latest Civic Type R sports a far more restrained look compared to the last generation.
+Depending on your taste, that’ll either be a good or bad thing, but both camps are sure to appreciate the much more up to date cabin.
 There’s plenty of legroom in the rear, too, while a 410-litre boot should be enough to cater for most families’ luggage.
-The only factor detracting from the Civic Type R’s practicality is its price; at almost £50,000, it’s one of the most expensive hot hatches on the market.
+The key factor detracting from the Civic Type R’s practicality is its price; at around £50,000, it’s one of the most expensive hot hatches on the market.
+The lack of an automatic gearbox option could put off some buyers, too.

 Advertisement - Article continues below